About

 The Art of Programming.

 Our legacy lies in our dynamic programming.
-The Ottawa Jazz Festival has hosted an impressive range of renowned artists and up-and-coming musicians for more than 40 years, across all genres and iterations of jazz.
+The Ottawa Jazz Festival has hosted an impressive range of renowned artists and up-and-coming musicians for 45 years, across all genres and iterations of jazz.

 Staff.